sdsc-hpc-training/webinars/basic_skills/getting_started/README.md

 ## <a name="obtain-your-comet-account"></a>Obtain your comet account:

-To obtain a trial Comet account see the Comet user guids at  http://www.sdsc.edu/support/user_guides/comet.html#trial_accounts
+To obtain a trial Comet account see the Comet user guide at  http://www.sdsc.edu/support/user_guides/comet.html#trial_accounts

+Note: you will be directed to the XSEDE portal, where you will create a portal user account, which will be used to set up your *trial* comet account.
+This account can then be used for other Comet allocations.

 [Back to Top](#top)
 <hr>